Expulsion of runaway electrons using ECRH in the TCV tokamak: Prevention of post-disruption RE beam formation using ECRH in TCV

 Figure \ref{fig:prevention} compares discharges \#78822 and \#78870, which are very similar until t=0.75 s.
-In \#78870 about 700 kW of ECRH power is applied between 0.75 and 0.95 s by an X-mode polarized EC wave power deposited on the high-field side (HFS) at $r/a=0.25$, i.e. as close to the plasma centre as is possible for a 84 GHz gyrotron launching the EC wave perpendicularly to the magnetic field.
+In \#78870 about 700 kW of ECRH power is applied between 0.75 and 0.95 s by an X-mode polarized EC wave power deposited on the high-field side (HFS) at $r/a=0.25$.
+With the toroidal magnetic field close to the maximum attainable at TCV, the ECRH power is deposited as centrally as possible for a 84 GHz microwave beam launched perpendicularly to the magnetic field.
 Upon ECRH application, the HXR signal increases sharply by $\sim50$\% (Fig. \ref{fig:prevention}-b).
 This initial rise is followed by a steady decay of one order of magnitude over the 200 ms ECRH phase.
 Taking the HXR emission as proportional to the RE-wall collision frequency \cite{hop23}, the initial peak indicates a sudden increase in the RE loss rate upon ECRH onset, whereas the subsequent decay would result from a reduction in the RE current.
 The steady RE depletion is explained by an increased loss rate combined with a reduction in the RE avalanche gain as the loop voltage decreases during ECRH.
 At $t=1.0$ s, an MGI similar to that of \#78822 also triggered a disruption, but was not followed by the formation of a RE beam.
 The application of ECRH thus prevented the formation of post-disruption RE beam by expelling the RE seed.